Find Affordable College Courses

 Read More…

-University of South Florida - Main Campus did quite well in this year’s ranking of the most popular places for computer science students to get a master’s degree.
-It came in at #6 on the list.
-Located in the large city of Tampa, USF Tampa is a public college with a fairly large student population.
+With a ranking of #6, University of South Florida - Main Campus did quite well on this year’s most popular schools for computer science students working on their master’s degree.
+Located in the city of Tampa, USF Tampa is a public school with a fairly large student population.

 Of the 59 students majoring in compsci at USF Tampa, 78% are male and 22% are female.

-Kennesaw State University did quite well in this year’s ranking of the most popular places for computer science students to get a master’s degree.
-It came in at #7 on the list.
-Located in the suburb of Kennesaw, KSU Georgia is a public college with a very large student population.
+Kennesaw State University came in at #7 in this year’s edition of the Most Popular Computer Science Master’s Degree Schools in the Southeast Region ranking.
+Located in the suburb of Kennesaw, KSU Georgia is a public college with a fairly large student population.

 About 50% of the students majoring in compsci at the school are women while 50% are male.